Frequently Asked Questions - Masters in Public Administration

 How is the program delivered?

 The program is delivered as regular semesters (spring and fall).
-There are weekend, summer and online classes available as well as a fully online program.
+There are weekend, summer and online classes available.

 Are standardized tests required?